-PSN-1, HT1080, or HT1080/hCLDN4 cells (70,000 cells per well) were seeded onto 8-chamber glass slides (Falcon) and allowed to adhere overnight.
-Cells or frozen tumor xenograft sections (10 μ m) were washed in phosphate-buffered saline and fixed using 4% paraformaldehyde solution (10 min).
-After washing, the sections were permeabilized using 0.5% digitonin for 15 min at room temperature, washed again, and blocked in 2% bovine serum albumen for 1 h at room temperature.
-The cells or sections were then exposed to anticlaudin-4 (PA5-28830; 1:100) or anticlaudin-3 (341700; 1:100) antibody at 4°C overnight, washed in phosphate-buffered saline (3 × 5 min), and incubated with goat antirabbit IgG Alexa Fluor 488 (1:500) for 1 h at room temperature.
-After further washing (3 × 5 min), the slides were mounted using Vectashield with 4',6-diamidino-2-phenylindole (Vector

-H-1200).
-Fluorescence micrographs were acquired using a TCS SP8 confocal microscope (Leica Microsystems).
+PSN-1, HT1080, or HT1080/hCLDN4 cells (70,000 cells/well) were seeded onto 8-chamber glass slides (Falcon, Corning, NY USA) and allowed to adhere overnight.
+Cells, or frozen tumour xenograft sections (10 μm) were washed in PBS and fixed using 4% paraformaldehyde solution (10 min).
+After washing, the sections were permeabilised using 0.5% digitonin for 15 min at room temperature, washed again and blocked in 2% bovine serum albumen (BSA) for 1 h at room temperature.
+The cells/sections were then exposed to anti-claudin-4 (PA5-28830; 1:100) or anti-claudin-3 (341700; 1:100) antibody at 4°C overnight, washed in PBS (3 x 5 min) and incubated with goat anti-rabbit IgG Alexa Fluor® 488 (1:500) for 1 h at room temperature.
+After further washing (3 x 5 min), slides were mounted using Vectashield with 4', 6-diamidino-2-phenylindole (DAPI, Vector H-1200).
+Fluorescence micrographs were acquired using a Leica TCS SP8 confocal microscope (Leica Microsystems).

-Peptide Expression, Modification, and Radiolabeling
+Peptide Expression, Modification and Radiolabelling

-A C-terminal fragment of CPE (amino acids 194-319) linked to an H10 fusion protein (H10-cCPE194-319) has previously been produced and supplied by Dr. Yasuhiko Horiguchi (27).
-H10cCPE194-319 was used as a template for standard site-directed mutagenesis methodologies (the supplemental information provides additional detail) to make specific amino acid substitutions, which were verified by sequencing of the resulting plasmid (Source BioScience).
-The modified peptides were expressed in E. coli by isopropyl β -D-1-thiogalactopyranoside (MP Biomedicals LLC) addition and purified by affinity chromatography using HisLink protein purification resin (Promega).
+A C-terminal fragment of CPE (194-319 aa), linked to an H10 fusion protein (H10-cCPE194-319) has previously been produced and supplied by Dr Yasuhiko Horiguchi (27).
+H10-cCPE194-319 was used as a template for standard site-directed mutagenesis (SDM) methodologies (see supplemental information for additional detail) to make specific amino acid substitutions, which were verified by sequencing of the resulting plasmid (Source BioScience).
+The modified peptides were expressed in E. coli by isopropyl β- d-1-thiogalactopyranoside (IPTG, MP Biomedicals LLC) addition and purified by affinity chromatography using HisLinkTM protein purification resin (Promega).
 A detailed procedure is laid out in the supplemental data.
-Purified proteins were dialyzed against phosphate-buffered saline/2 mM ethylenediaminetetraacetic acid at 4°C overnight.
-Purity of the peptides was confirmed by mass spectroscopy and sodium dodecyl sulfate and polyacrylamide gel electrophoresis gel followed by Coomassie blue staining.
+Purified proteins were dialysed against phosphate-buffered saline (PBS)/2mM ethylenediaminetetraacetic acid (EDTA) at 4°C overnight.
+Purity of the peptides was confirmed by mass spectroscopy and sodium dodecyl sulfate and polyacrylamide gel electrophoresis (SDS-PAGE) gel followed by Coomassie blue staining.

-Purified cCPE peptides were concentrated to 2 mg/mL using an ultrafiltration filter device (Amicon, 3-kDa molecular-weight size cutoff; Merck Millipore Ltd.) and incubated with tris(2-carboxyethyl) phosphine hydrochloride (4 mg/mL in water, 3 equivalents; Cayman Chemical Co.) at 25°C, agitating at 300 rpm for 90 min.
-The peptides were then reacted with maleimide-DTPA (10 mg/mL in dimethyl sulfoxide, 5 equivalents; CheMatech) at 25°C and 300 rpm for 90 min and purified using a Sephadex G-25 resin (Sigma-Aldrich) in sodium citrate buffer (0.1 M, pH 5.5).
-DTPA-conjugated peptides were concentrated by centrifugation using 3-kDa centrifugal filter units (Millipore).
+Purified cCPE peptides were concentrated to 2 mg/mL using an ultrafiltration filter device (Amicon, 3 kDa MW size cut-off, Merck Millipore Ltd.) and incubated with tris(2-carboxyethyl)phosphine hydrochloride (TCEP, 4 mg/mL in water, 3 eq, Cayman Chemical Company) at 25°C, agitating at 300 rpm for 90 min.
+The peptides were then reacted with maleimide-DTPA (10 mg/mL in DMSO, 5 eq, CheMatech) at 25°C and 300 rpm for 90 min and purified using a Sephadex G-25 resin (Sigma-Aldrich) in sodium citrate buffer (0.1 M, pH 5.5).

+DTPA-conjugated peptides were concentrated by centrifugation using 3kDa centrifugal filter units (Millipore).

-111In in 0.02 M hydrochloric acid (Curium Pharma U.K. Ltd.) was added to a 2 mg/mL solution of the DTPA-conjugated cCPE peptides to achieve a 0.1-1 MBq/μg molar activity ($5.9-59 \times 10^{-9}$ GBq/ μmol).
-The reaction mixture was incubated at 37°C for 90 min, and the radiolabeling efficiency was determined by instant thin-layer chromatography using an eluent of 50 mM ethylenediaminetetraacetic acid (pH 5.5).
-When purification was required, the crude reaction mixture was purified by Sephadex-G25 size-exclusion chromatography in phosphate-buffered saline (pH 7.4).
+Indium-111 in 0.02 M hydrochloric acid (Curium Pharma UK Ltd) was added to a 2 mg/mL solution of the DTPA-conjugated cCPE peptides to achieve a 0.1 - 1 MBq/μg molar activity ($5.9 - 59 \times 10^{-9}$ GBq/μmol).
+The reaction mixture was incubated at 37°C for 90 min, and the radiolabelling efficiency was determined by iTLC using an eluent of 50 mM EDTA (pH 5.5).
+When purification was required, the crude reaction mixture was purified by Sephadex-G25 size exclusion chromatography in PBS (pH 7.4).

-Cell-Binding Assays
+Cell Binding Assays